Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 ***Captain Booker Campbell***

 The fucking HELLNO jump.
-The HEAT’s own signature move, now used against them by a whole fucking *brood* of the biggest, most cyberized meat wagons ever to lurch out of Hunterdom...Right in the middle of the fucking command post and triage area.
+The HEAT’s own signature move, now used against them by a whole fucking *brood* of the biggest, most cyberized meat wagons ever to lurch out of Hunterdom...
+Right in the middle of the fucking command post and triage area.

 They hit like an artillery strike.
 Worse, because artillery didn’t lash out all around it after the explosion, and fusion claws didn’t give a fuck about armor.
 Good men died in instants, gunned down or slashed open.
 Team Two were surrounded in instants as a second wave of mechanized monsters slammed into the ground around them, and the fight devolved into uncontrolled chaos.